 For many companies, the speed and cost-efficiency of recovery following an attack are the most important factors to consider, and bulk recovery often meets these demands.
 With the bulk recovery of backup data, your organization will be able to offer both admin- and user-driven restore for end-user data, restore VMs to VPC, and bulk export files for recovery via alternate options such as network share or shipped hard drives.

-The global ransomware threat is evolving fast, and much current backup infrastructure, such as on-premises solutions, just don’t offer the capabilities to recover from ransomware effectively or fast enough.
+The global ransomware threat is evolving fast, and much current backup infrastructure, such as on-premises solutions, just doesn’t offer the capabilities to recover from ransomware effectively or fast enough.
 These challenges are exacerbated across workloads that span endpoints, data centers, SaaS applications, and the cloud.

 Today’s organizations require a proven data protection strategy and an experienced cloud vendor like Druva to deliver cyber resilience and business continuity expertise.
 While no backup vendor can totally eliminate the risk of an attack, Druva guarantees that with its 100% SaaS-based solution, you can significantly increase response and recovery speed.
 Druva’s comprehensive cloud data protection empowers teams to protect, detect, respond, and recover faster in the face of any external or internal attacks.
 This gives your organization the tools it needs to minimize cost and complexity, increase cyber resilience, maintain compliance, and accelerate and protect its cloud projects.